Charles Chauvel (filmmaker): Early film work

 He designed the St Aidan's Church of England in Mutdapilly in 1921 (the church closed in 1974 and is now used as a private residence).

 Hollywood

-Chauvel followed Baker to Hollywood in 1922, at his own expense, and spent some time as a jack of all trades including working as an extra, a lighting technician, a publicist, a stunt double and so on.
+Chauvel followed Baker to Hollywood in 1922, at his own expense, and spent some time as a jack of all trades, including working as an extra, a lighting technician, a publicist, and a stunt double.
 The films he worked on included Strangers of the Night (1923).

 Director

 Moth of Moonbi (1926)

 Back in Australia after about a year, Chauvel obtained finance from Queensland businessmen and friends to make his first film The Moth of Moonbi.
-It was a romantic melodramas exploring a theme of the decadent city vs the authentic country.
+It was a romantic melodrama exploring a theme of the decadent city vs the authentic country.
 The Moth of Moonbi is a country girl who flutters to the city lights, loses her fortune, but eventually returns home and finds love with her father's trusty stockman.

 The film was profitable enough for Chauvel to raise funds for a second film.